gao-hongnan/YOLOv1-pytorch/docs/yolov1.md

   $0$ encoded except at the $\cc$-th index (one hot encoding).
 In the paper, $\p_i$ is defined as
   $\P(\text{Class}_i \mid \text{Obj})$ which means that $\p_i$ is conditioned on the grid cell given there exists an object, which means for grid cells $i$ without any objects, $\p_i$ is a zero vector.

+$\y_i$ will be initiated as a zero vector, and will remain a zero vector if there are no objects in grid cell $i$.
+Otherwise, we will update the elements of $\y_i$ as per the above definitions.

 Then the ground truth matrix $\y$ is constructed as follows: